-Seasonal weather and bad weather - Updated August 2022
+Seasonal weather/ inclement bad weather or extreme situations for Closure or Lock down - Updated August 2022

 Safety is our number one priority for our staff and for our families.
 During inclement weather changes or weather conditions such as storms, low temperatures of -20 degrees C, wind chill or smog advisories and heat alerts, Blue Elephant Daycare will remain open if other businesses and organizations remain open but we will be working with skeleton staff.
 We advise and encourage parents who have the opportunity to work from home, to keep their child at home on such days as we are working with minimal staff.
+The safety of our staff and families are paramount so please understand that in such situations where there is a situation where the safety of our staff and families are in jeopardy, the decision to close the centre will be made.

 We will be closed only if there is extreme weather conditions or extreme situations where the safety of our staff and parents/children are paramount and would take precedence over remaining open.

 On such days of closure, parents continue to pay the fees for that day as staff are being paid for those closure days and all the overheads continue to be paid.